 (2) Other Medical Screening: Other individuals find out they have celiac disease through routine blood work or when they’re screened for celiac disease due to non-gastrointestinal conditions, such as thyroid dysfunction or anemia.

 This happens often and can feel like a shock to the system.
 In my book, Dear Gluten, It’s Not Me, It’s You, I write about a gentleman who went to the doctor to get a throat ulcer checked and came out with a celiac disease diagnosis.

 The Challenges of Undiagnosed Silent Celiac Disease

-Because celiac disease is difficult to diagnose, and due to its diverse clinical presentation, researchers say that nearly 80 percent of people with celiac disease don’t know they have it, many of which may be asymptomatic and therefore have silent celiac disease.
+Because celiac disease is difficult to diagnose, and due to its diverse clinical presentation, some experts estimate that 83 percent of people with celiac disease don’t know they have it, many of which may be asymptomatic and therefore have silent celiac disease.

 This means that most people with celiac disease are still eating gluten, and are still damaging their small intestine, impairing their body’s ability to absorb nutrients and likely leading them on a path toward more disease.